Moka District

 Moka (/mfe/) is a district of Mauritius, situated in the central plateau of the island.
 The district has an area of 230.5 km^{2}.
 The population was estimated to be 83,664 at the end of 2019.

+History

+The district of Moka was named after Moka port in Yemen.
+That port was the origin of the coffee plants which were imported by the French East India Company to Mauritius in the 18th century.
+The coffee plants were imported to the area of Mauritius that became Moka District.